gh42lb/js8-net/README.md

 sudo chmod +x js8_net_client.py

-step 4 run the application
+STEP 4 run the application
 ==========================

 There are two main modes of operation, one as net control...